Tamircohen28/baswana-sen-spanner-experiments/README.md

 ## Results

-The experimental results are stored in `data/processed/experiments_full.csv` and can be analyzed using the provided Jupyter notebooks.
+The experimental results are stored in timestamped CSV files in `data/processed/` (e.g., `experiments-results-DD-MM-YYYY-HH-MM-SS.csv`) and can be analyzed using the provided Jupyter notebooks.
+The most recent results file contains 540 experiments (3 n values × 9 p values × 4 k values × 5 repetitions).

 Key findings include:

 - **Spanner size**: Empirical spanner sizes compared to the theoretical bound O(k·n^(1+1/k))
 - **Stretch bounds**: Verification that the (2k-1) stretch bound is satisfied